Svitlana BiedarievaPhD student

 Funded by Courtauld scholarship

-The research “Challenging the Urban Legacies of the Olympics: Mexico City 1968-1994 and Moscow 1980-1991” focuses on the influence of the Olympic Games in Mexico City 1968 and Moscow 1980 on the development of art in urban space.
+The research “Challenging the Legacies of the Olympics: Cultural Afterlives Mexico 68 and Moscow 80” focuses on the influence of the Olympic Games on the development of art practices in Mexico in 1968 and in the USSR in 1980.
 Mexico and the USSR are considered as two polar points marking the process of global expansion of the Olympic Games since the early 1960s.
-The Olympic events attempted to create an externalized ideal image of a state, and thus were followed by an inner process of sociocultural transformation.
-The research challenges the symbolic expression of national identity and international relations and its impact on the development of a post-Olympic city.
+The Olympic events attempted to create an externalized ideal image of a state and were followed by an inner process of sociocultural transformation.
+The research challenges the symbolic expression of national identity and international relations and its impact on the development of post-Olympic cities.

 While the 1968 Olympic Games in Mexico marked the attempts of creation of a new Mexican “mirage” on the international arena, the explosion of the student protests threatened to undermine the legacies of successful self-representation of the country.
 At the same time, new aesthetics of protest art was developed in Mexico City.
-In 1980, Olympic Moscow appeared as a city of a void, as both official events of the Games were subverted by the international boycott, and at the same time alternative art was “pushed out” to the suburban margins of Moscow.
-The research focuses on these two parallel models of relation between centre and periphery in the dialogue “official-underground art”.
+In 1980, Olympic Moscow appeared as a city of a void, as both official events of the Games were subverted by the international boycott, and, at the same time, unofficial art was “pushed out” to the suburban margins, when the semi-official events were held in other Soviet cities hosting the Olympics.
+The research focuses on the two parallel models of the relationship between centre and periphery in the dialogue “official-underground art.”

 - 2013 to present: PhD History of Art, Courtauld Institute of Art